Protect the Flock

 How are decisions about Fall 2020 being made?

-The UD Campus Reopening and Fall Planning Task Force are recommending guidelines, procedures and protocols to achieve the safest and most efficient pathway for resuming operations at UD through the summer and leading into the Fall 2020 semester.
+The UD Campus Reopening and Fall Planning Task Force are recommending guidelines, procedures and protocols to achieve the safest and most efficient pathway for resuming operations at UD.

 - Caring for Our People: We prioritize the health and safety of our students, faculty, and staff, as well as the greater Delaware community.
 The welfare of our people remains vital to our success, and we will do everything possible to support the wellbeing of our inclusive community and maintain workforce continuity through this unprecedented public health emergency.